cafebazaar/blacksmith/README.md

 [Travis Widget]: https://travis-ci.org/cafebazaar/blacksmith.svg?branch=master

-Blacksmith is a collection of DHCP, PXE, TFTP, and HTTP server, created with the purpose of booting CoreOS on bare-metal machines and configuring them by serving generated [cloud-config] and [ignition] files.
+Blacksmith is a collection of DHCP, PXE, TFTP, and HTTP server, created with the purpose of booting CoreOS on bare-metal machines, configuring them by serving generated [cloud-config] and [ignition] files, and maintaining the over the time.
+Blacksmith uses etcd to store the states, and to elect a leader.
+So You can run multiple instances of Blacksmith to provide a high available CoreOS over bare-metal infrastructure.

-Warning: **UNDER HEAVY DEVELOPMENT**.
-The data-source model may dramatically change in the near future.
+Warning: **UNDER DEVELOPMENT**.
 To be notified about the project getting more stable, please subscribe to [this issue](https://github.com/cafebazaar/blacksmith/issues/5).

 [cloud-config]: https://github.com/coreos/coreos-cloudinit